Blagoja95/Blagoja95/README.md

   Projects that I'm proud of:
   </h2>

+  - [RECIPE APP](https://github.com/Blagoja95/recipe-app-demo)  allows its user to search over a million of different recipes.
+Add new recipes, filter recipes by keyword like ingredient or find specific recipe with a search bar.
+A user also has the option of creating their own recipe.
+This application is made with MVC architecture.
   - [TO DO APP](https://github.com/Blagoja95/todo-app) that store locally user's todos and layout theme preference.
 Made with the MVC design pattern.

 - [Automatic garden watering system](https://github.com/Blagoja95/automatic-garden-watering-sys-aurdion) that helps me water my garden every day trough summer.
 Made first version in 2020 and used it ever since.